 Employees are required to report any suspected misconduct and such reports are investigated.
-Additionally, all employees in a position to influence contracting decisions are required to execute quarterly compliance certifications regarding their knowledge of any deviations from Vizient's internal policies and procedures.
-Any issues identified on quarterly compliance certifications or otherwise are investigated by the Compliance Department with the assistance of the Legal Department and/or outside legal counsel, as appropriate.
 All employees are also required to execute annual certifications regarding compliance with the Standards of Business Conduct and Conflicts of Interest Policy.
 In addition, the Vizient Legal Department conducts a vendor contract compliance review before each of its vendor contracts is executed to ensure compliance with Vizient's policies and procedures, as well as relevant laws and regulations.
-Finally, the Vizient Compliance Department conducts periodic compliance audits to ensure compliance with applicable laws and regulations and adherence to its Compliance Program policies and procedures.
+The Vizient Compliance Department conducts periodic compliance audits to ensure compliance with applicable laws and regulations and adherence to its Compliance Program policies and procedures.